Slow in the new Down

 The Infamous Content Delivery Network and Caching tools

 Sometimes you just have to turn into a vigilante, traversing each corner of the night to try and find the solution to all of life’s problems.
 Unfortunately, we do not condone doing that, and the previous sentence actually has no relevance to what we are talking about.
 There are two tools which can thoroughly remedy the workload that a WordPress site has to do.
-The first one is called a Content Delivery Network, which administers content through a cloud service, which helps with memory management and resource allocation.
+The first one is called a Content Delivery Network, which administers content through a cloud service, helping with memory management and resource allocation.
 Instead of having everything load up directly from the website, which can weigh it down and make it slow, the CDN instead removes some of the burdens, allowing pages to be shown faster.
 On top of that, a user could be closer to a cloud server than your home server, making it faster for them to load up your website too.
 Luckily there is a large amount of CDN’s on the market ranging from fair priced to even free!
 The second tool is called caching, which saves a copy of several different components of your website in order to deliver exactly when needed, instead of having all the stress on the website itself.
 There are plenty of caching plugins to choose from, but make sure you did you research and find the best one for your website, as it can vary on what is needed for a site.
 It’s easy, fast, and you’ll look cool while doing it!

 We’d like to thank you for reading through this article and we hope that you managed to learn some information to put together for future improvements on your website.
 We want you to get out there and make your web a better place.